 Progression: Veterinary Medicine & Science, University of Surrey

-Jessica is currently studying Veterinary Medicine at the University of Surrey after having come to Varndean College from Longhill High School.
-Jessica has always wanted to be a vet and as part of her application to study Veterinary Medicine, she had to complete many work experience placements.
+Jessica went on to study Veterinary Medicine at the University of Surrey after having come to Varndean Sixth Form College from Longhill High School.
+Jessica had always wanted to be a vet and as part of her application to study Veterinary Medicine, she had to complete many work experience placements.
 This included 24 hr emergency veterinary hospital, lambing and volunteering at a rescue centre.
 Her favourite placement was the lambing and her fondest memory was bringing twin lambs into the world.
 Jessica has a keen interest in farm animal medicine and this is a field she would now ideally like to specialise in.
 She is at her happiest blumbling about a field, lambing an ewe or milking a cow!

 Jessica says: “I knew that Varndean would be my college choice from my first visit in Year 10 and I can honestly say I made the right choice.
 The environment at the college is one that is very supportive, which is derived from both students and staff.
 The support I received was invaluable, especially with my application to a very competitive degree.
 The staff genuinely want you to do well.
 I loved my time at Varndean and I must say, being at ‘vet school’ now is a little surreal.
 Without the support of my tutors, I would not be where I am today and for this, I will always be grateful.”